okeeffed/cheat-sheets/Server-Side-React/Server-Side-Rendering-With-React-And-Redux.md

 ## The build process

 Currently, we have a static base file.
 We want to watch and re-run the server on changes.
-This can be done with Nodemon and Webpack.
+This can be done with Nodemon and Webpack's `--watch` option.